-What are medium to long-term business loans?
+What are the alternatives to long-term business loans?

-Business account overdraft: An overdraft on your business account can be useful if you want to borrow money over a short period of time or in an emergency.
+Business account overdraft: An overdraft on your business bank account can be useful if you want to borrow money over a short period of time or in an emergency.
 Check interest rates carefully though as they can be high.

 Credit card: You could also consider a business credit card if the credit limit stretches far enough.
 You can often borrow more with a business card than a personal credit card as it will be based on your business income.

 Some business credit cards allow you to spend interest-free for a set time (although 0% deals are usually much shorter than with personal credit cards).
 Also be mindful that the interest rate is likely to spike once the 0% offer period ends.
 Alternatively, you may be able to benefit from cashback or rewards on a business credit card.

 Before taking out a business credit card, it’s important to check the interest rate charged as well as whether there are any annual fees.

 Representative Example: If you spend £1,200 at a purchase interest rate of 24.9% p.a. (variable) your representative rate will be 24.9% APR (variable).